 - Draw over the most important lines with a ballpoint pen or a marker.
 Put a new sheet of paper above the sketch—the dark lines should be seen through.

-Remember: tracing your own drawing is not cheating!
+Remember: tracing your own unicorn drawing is not cheating!

 Continue drawing on the new layer/printed sketch/new sheet of paper.
 This time, be more careful with lines, because they're the final ones.
 You can again use my tutorial about drawing horses to add realistic details, but you can also finish it with your own style.
 It's also always good to use a reference for this part:

+Here concludes our tutorial on how to draw a unicorn.
 Unicorns may not be real, but you have just created one!
 Is there something else you'd like to learn to draw?
-Let me know in the comments!
+Explore more cool drawing tutorials below!

 Subscribe below and we’ll send you a weekly email summary of all new Design & Illustration tutorials.
 Never miss out on learning about the next big thing.Update me weekly